fonta-rh/two-node-toolbox-tnf/deploy/ipi-baremetalds-virt/README.md

 #### Config files for dev-scripts
 - In `roles/install-dev/files/`, review `config_XXXXX_example.sh` files and copy them to `config_XXXXX.sh` as needed, removing the `_example` from the filename.
 - The config file for each topology is slightly different.
 Sample `config_arbiter_example.sh` and `config_fencing_example.sh` files are provided, ready to use with the AWS dev hypervisor.
 You can change the variables inside (see Note below), but when copying them, the expected file names are `config_arbiter.sh` and `config_fencing.sh`.
 - Unless you're using `OPENSHIFT_CI="True"` to avoid using private images, you should fill CI_TOKEN with your own token.
-You can get a it by logging into https://console-openshift-console.apps.ci.l2s4.p1.openshiftapps.com.
+You can get it from https://console-openshift-console.apps.ci.l2s4.p1.openshiftapps.com.
 Start by clicking your name in the top right and clicking "copy login command."
 At this point, a new window will open, and you should click on "Display Token."
 It should now display an API token you can copy over to your profile.
 - Modify the `OPENSHIFT_RELEASE_IMAGE` variable in this file with your desired image.
 - Example: `OPENSHIFT_RELEASE_IMAGE=quay.io/openshift-release-dev/ocp-release:4.19.0-rc.5-multi-x86_64`.
 <br />